The Features and Performance of Butterfly Valve

 API STD 594

-Check Valves: Flanged, Lug, Wafer and Butt-welding.
+Check Valves produced by professional check valves exporter: Flanged, Lug, Wafer and Butt-welding.
 API Standard 594 covers design, material, face-to-face dimensions, pressure-temperature ratings, and examination, inspection, and test requirements for two types of check valves.

 Valve Inspection and Testing.
 The standard covers inspection, supplementary examination, and pressure test requirements for both resilient-seated and metal-to-metal seated gate valve, globe valve, plug valve, ball valve, check valve, and butterfly valves.
 Pertains to inspection by the purchaser and to any supplementary examinations the purchaser may require at the valve manufacturer's plant.